 Back to School Basics: 5 Common Health Questions From Parents

 For many kids in America, the next few weeks involve getting back to school after a long (or maybe not so long) summer break.
-While students may be dreading the return to the classroom, homework, and early bedtime, parents -- on the other hand -- are happy to get back to regular daily routine.
+While students may be dreading the return to the classroom, homework, and early bedtime, parents -- on the other hand -- may be happy to get back to a regular daily routine.

 1. Are common OTC head lice products effective?